Hiking Pumpkin Rock on Halloween

 Also you can find parking at the George Ingalls Equestrian Event Center.

-Overall it was an easy going, although quiet steep hike.
+Overall it was an easy going, although quite steep hike.
 There are several trails leading to the Pumpking rock for you to choose from.
 You can also venture out to other rock formation nearby at the top of the crest.

 Pikes Peak Park